Herdomain/Network-Administration/README.md

 # 🎮 PSN Data Breach Analysis & Incident Response

 In April 2011, Sony's PlayStation Network was taken offline for 23 days following a breach that exposed the personal and financial data of approximately 77 million users.
-It remains one of the most studied cybersecurity failures in corporate history — not just because of its scale, but because of how long it went undetected and how poorly it was handled once discovered.
+It remains one of the most studied cybersecurity failures in corporate history, not just because of its scale, but because of how long it went undetected and how poorly it was handled once discovered.

 This case study breaks down what went wrong, why it went wrong, and what a stronger response would have looked like.